 |Step 5: Administer inventory-based access control.||A user or device requesting access undergoes service-level authorization first.
 Interrogating many sources of data takes place here.
 This is to determine the trustworthiness level of a device or user.|

-You learned what a zero trust model is and why it is important to use a zero trust model.
+You learned what a zero trust model is and why it is important to use zero trust security.
 You also understand the different approaches when applying a zero trust model.
 For more information on the zero trust security framework, please click here.